Skip to content

 • “same token” — two policies share the same token value

-• “unknown signing operation” — typo in an operation name (check the valid operations list)
+• “unknown signing operation” — typo in an operation name (check the Auth guide)

 • “invalid public key format”allowed_keys entries must be 0x-prefixed, 96-character hex strings